Installing and upgrading VMware Tools on Linux VMs

 If you are having issues with the mouse cursor or connecting to the VM, make sure you are using the Skytap-supported version of VMware Tools.
 Newer versions of VMware Tools may not work with Skytap VMs.

 Skytap supports VMware Tools version 10.0.6 build 3560309.
-This version is available as an .ISO in the Skytap Cloud public assets library.
+This version is available as an .ISO in the Skytap public assets library.
 It can also be downloaded from the VMware website.
 Using unsupported versions of VMware Tools may cause unexpected behavior in Skytap VMs.

 Checking the VMware Tools version